1986 Cook County, Illinois, elections: General election

 O'Grady won the endorsement of the Chicago Tribune for the general election.

 O'Grady's victory came from winning the county's suburbs by a 2-1 margin.
 He also performed well in some of the ethnically white wards of Chicago, being able to cary 14 of the city's 50 wards.

 Superintendent of Education Service Region

-In the 1986 Cook County Superintendent of Education Service Region election, incumbent third-term superintendent Richard J. Martwick, a Democrat, was reelected.
+In the 1986 Superintendent of the Cook County Education Service Region election, incumbent third-term superintendent Richard J. Martwick, a Democrat, was reelected.